Type https://example.com in your web browser’s address bar and hit enter.

 There are a number of problems with the 36-year-old DNS protocol, but a key one is that the unencrypted use of UDP traffic means that network intermediaries can see (and potentially modify) your lookups, such that attackers can know where you’re browsing, and potentially even direct your traffic to some other server.

 The DNS-over-HTTPS (DoH) protocol attempts to address some of these problems by sending DNS traffic over a HTTPS connection to the DNS resolver.
-The encryption of a TLS connection helps prevent network intermediaries from knowing what addresses your browser is looking up– your queries are private between your PC and the DNS resolver that is providing the answers.
+The encryption (TLS/QUIC) of the connection helps prevent network intermediaries from knowing what addresses your browser is looking up– your queries are private between your PC and the DNS resolver that is providing the answers.
 The expressiveness of HTTP (with request and response headers) provides interesting options for future extensibility, and the modern HTTP2 and HTTP3 protocols aim to provide high-performance and parallel transactions with a single connection.

 Support for DNS-over-HTTPS is coming to many browsers and operating systems (including a future version of Windows).
 You can even try DoH out in the newest version of Microsoft Edge (v79+) by starting the browser with a special command line flag.
 The following command line will start the browser and instruct it to perform DNS lookups using the Cloudflare DoH server: